Arylsulfatase A, 24 Hour, Urine

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 The 3 clinical forms of MLD are late-infantile, juvenile, and adult, depending on age of onset.
 All result in progressive neurologic changes and leukodystrophy demonstrated on magnetic resonance imaging.
-Late-infantile MLD is the most common (50%-60% of cases) and typically presents between age 1 to 2 years with hypotonia, clumsiness, diminished reflexes, and slurred speech.
-Progressive neurodegeneration occurs with a typical disease course of 3 to 10 years.
+Late-infantile MLD is the most common (50%-60% of cases) and usually presents between age 1 to 2 years with hypotonia, clumsiness, diminished reflexes, and slurred speech.
+Progressive neurodegeneration occurs and most patients die within 5 years of the diagnosis.
 Juvenile MLD (20%-30% of cases) is characterized by onset between 4 to 14 years.
-Typical presenting features are behavior problems, declining school performance, clumsiness, and slurred speech.
+Presenting features are behavior problems, declining school performance, clumsiness, and slurred speech.
 Neurodegeneration occurs at a somewhat slower and more variable rate than the late-infantile form.
 Adult MLD (15%-20% of cases) has an onset after puberty and can be as late as the fourth or fifth decade.
 Presenting features are often behavior and personality changes, including psychiatric symptoms.
 Clumsiness, neurologic symptoms, and seizures are also common.
 The disease course has variable progression and may occur over 2 to 3 decades.
 The disease prevalence is estimated to be approximately 1 in 100,000.

-Extremely low arylsulfatase A levels have been found in some clinically normal parents and other relatives of MLD patients.
+Extremely low ARSA levels have been found in some clinically normal parents and other relatives of MLD patients.
 These individuals do not have metachromatic deposits in peripheral nerve tissues, and their urine content of sulfatide is normal.
 Individuals with this "pseudodeficiency" have been recognized with increasing frequency among patients with other apparently unrelated neurologic conditions as well as among the general population.
 This has been associated with a fairly common polymorphism in the ARSA gene which leads to low expression of the enzyme (5%-20% of normal).
 These patients can be difficult to differentiate from actual MLD patients.
-Additional studies, such as molecular genetic testing of ARSA (ARSAS / ARSA Gene, Full Gene Analysis), urinary excretion of sulfatides (CTSA / Ceramide Trihexoside/Sulfatide Accumulation in Urine Sediment, Urine), and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.
+Additional studies, such as molecular genetic testing of ARSA (ARSAZ / ARSA Gene, Full Gene Analysis), urinary excretion of sulfatides (CTSA / Ceramide Trihexosides and Sulfatides, Urine), and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.

 Current treatment options for MLD are focused on managing disease manifestations such as seizures.
 Bone marrow transplantation remains controversial, and the effectiveness of enzyme replacement therapy may be limited due to difficulties crossing the blood-brain barrier.
 Other treatments under ongoing investigation include hematopoietic stem cell transplantation and fetal umbilical cord blood transplantation.

-Greatly reduced levels of arylsulfatase A in urine (<1 U/L), as well as in serum and various tissues, is seen in patients with metachromatic leukodystrophy.
+Greatly reduced levels of arylsulfatase A in urine (< or =15 nmol/h/mL), as well as in serum and various tissues, is seen in patients with metachromatic leukodystrophy.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances